 In some situations, nursing home patients may be properly restrained to ensure that they do not hurt themselves or others.
 But nursing home residents should not be subject to physical, chemical (drugs) or psychological restraints as punishment or for the staff’s convenience.

-If a loved one of yours is being restrained in a Kentucky, Indiana, Ohio, or Tennessee nursing home without a valid reason, the Becker Law Office can help you.
-We can help to change the nursing home’s practices and may be able to obtain compensation for the pain and suffering your loved one has suffered and for any medical care necessitated by the treatment.
+If a loved one of yours is being restrained in a Kentucky, Indiana, Ohio, or Tennessee nursing home without a valid reason, a nursing home abuse attorney can help you.
+A Kentucky elderly restraint lawyer can help to change the nursing home’s practices and may be able to obtain compensation for the pain and suffering your loved one has suffered and for any medical care necessitated by the treatment.

 Nursing homes sometimes use restraints to control residents who are disruptive, have a history of falls, or who have mobility, cognitive or functional disabilities that make them need frequent assistance or supervision.
 Using restraints for these purposes is an improper and unlawful practice.

 The federal Nursing Home Reform Law of 1987 says nursing home residents have the right to be free from physical or chemical restraints imposed for purposes of discipline or convenience, or that are otherwise not required to treat the resident’s medical symptoms.